SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Background and Related Work

 Generally, the above-mentioned black-box watermarking approaches cannot be directly applied to protect the IP of self-supervised learning.
 The model with the watermark embedded by such approaches and the suspect model to be examined behave similarly, e.g., taking inputs from the same domain and generating outputs to the same domain.
 Hence, the watermark embedded into the protected model can be verified directly on the suspect model.
-In the self-supervised learning scenario however, when embedding watermarks, the original owner can only manipulate the encoder, but not the classifier of the suspect model crafted by end users for the downstream tasks.
+In the self-supervised learning scenario, however, when embedding watermarks, the original owner can only manipulate the encoder, but not the classifier of the suspect model crafted by end users for the downstream tasks.
 Hence, the output domains of the embedded watermark and the suspect model are different, e.g., the feature representation from the former versus the classification labels from the latter.
-Meanwhile, after transferring to the downstream tasks, the input domains of the encoder and the suspect model are usually different as well.
-Thus, it is almost infeasible to verify the existence of the watermark embedded into the encoder on the suspect model transferred from the encoder based on existing black-box watermarking approaches.
+Meanwhile, after transferring to the downstream tasks, the input domains of the encoder and the suspect model are usually different as well. \ignore{Thus, it is almost infeasible to verify the existence of the watermark embedded into the encoder on the suspect model transferred from the encoder based on existing black-box watermarking approaches.}Particularly, when the target label of the watermarked samples is not in the downstream tasks, supervised learning watermarks are infeasible for ownership verification.

+Moreover, in the transfer learning scenario, Chen et al. ~\cite{chen2022teacher} propose a fingerprinting attack to infer the origin of a student model, i.e., the teacher model that it transferred from.
+This fingerprinting utilizes reverse engineering approaches to generating the synthetic input that will be classified as the same label as the probing input by the models belonging to the same origin.
+However, this fingerprinting can only be used to identify the homology of models, rather than verify who is the true owner, because the attacker can also execute the fingerprinting algorithm to generate his/her synthetic input.
+In contrast, our watermark not only identifies the homology of target models, but also verifies the ownership.